lukasvasadi/lukasvasadi-dev/src/posts/environments.md

 2. **Dependency conflicts:** Different projects may require different versions of the same package.
 If all packages are centralized, then certain projects may break unexpectedly.

 Virtual environments sidestep these issues by creating sandboxed directories that store all packages for individual projects.
 These directories also contain aliases (Unix) or shortcuts (Windows) to the relevant Python binaries so that the project can be run with a specific Python version.
 By activating a virtual environment, you tell the system to point to this directory whenever running the Python executable.

+### What is Node.js?

+[Node.js](https://nodejs.org/en) is an open-source JavaScript runtime (server environment) that allows developers to create full stack web, desktop, and mobile apps with one language.
+(Prior to Node.js, JavaScript could only be run in the browser.)
+It uses the V8 JavaScript engine—developed by Google for its Chrome browser—to function as a scripting language similar to Python.
+One of its most popular use cases is as the back-end of the Electron framework, which packages web applications into standalone desktop apps, e.g., Visual Studio Code, Slack, WhatsApp.

 ## <a id="windows">Windows</a>